Samuel-de-Oliveira/TKinter-Examples/README.md

 read here the [TKinter-Docs here](https://tkdocs.com/tutorial/index.html)!

 ---
-I'm so glad if you have watch this repository or cloned, I will add more examples when I can, a huge thanks for you! :D
+I'm so glad if you have cloned this repository, I will add more examples when I can, a huge thanks for you and enjoy it! :D

 ---
 ---

-**Version of project: 1.1.0.1**
+**Version of project: 1.2**

-*project maden by **Samuel de Oliveira©***
+*project maden by **Samuel de Oliveira***